DaveParillo/AuthorGuide/README.rst

 Runestone Author's Guide
 ========================

-The build version of this guide is `Here <http://runestoneinteractive.org/build/html/index.html>`_
+The published version of this guide is `available at Runestone Academy <https://runestone.academy/runestone/static/authorguide/index.html>`_

 Help us keep the documentation up to date!
 Pull Requests and Issues are welcome!